 Will someone from the Stem Cell Institute be following up with me after I return home?

-Our medical staff will be contacting you at regular intervals to see how you are doing.
-Periodic follow-up also helps us evaluate overall efficacy.
-Therefore, our medical staff will follow up with you after 1 month, 3 months, 4 months, and 1 year.
+Periodic follow-up helps us evaluate safety and efficacy.
+Therefore, our medical staff will be contacting you at regular intervals to see how you are doing (1 month, 3 months, 6 months, and 1 year).

-May I speak with any heart failure subjects who have completed a heart failure clinical protocol?
+May I speak with someone who has completed a heart failure investigational treatment?

 Yes, you may.
-Once you have been evaluated and approved for participation, your international coordinator will be happy to put you in touch with heart disease subjects who have volunteered to share their experiences in Panama with others.
+Once you have been evaluated and approved for participation, your international coordinator will be happy to put you in touch with those who have volunteered to share their experiences in Panama.

-You may also take a look at written testimonials, news articles and videos from some of our heart disease subjects.
+You may also take a look at written testimonials, news articles and videos about stem cell therapy for heart failure.

 How can I request more information?

 You may contact us by telephone 1 (800) 980-STEM (toll-free in US) and 1 (954) 358-3382.

 To apply, please complete this Application Form.